PeterCamilleri/CX16/tools/README.md

 ## cc65

+cc65 is a cross development package for 65(C)02 systems initially released in April 26, 1999.
+It supports many types of 6502 based systems and it is open-sourced and free!
+A configuration file allowing it to target the Commander X 16 is currently under development.

 The cc65 compiler repository may be found on [**github**](https://cc65.github.io/).
 This set of tools is composed of several component programs that are accessed via the command line or make script.
 For a free software development product,